kukua/concava/README.md

 eval $(docker-machine env concava) # Must be run in every terminal tab

 docker-compose up -d
-# A local ConCaVa server instance can be started with: $ npm start
+# A local ConCaVa server instance can be started with:
+npm install -g babel
+npm start

 # Prepare
 # > Add '<container ip> concava' to your hosts file